6thquake/react-material/docs/src/pages/customization/css-in-js/css-in-js.md

 ### Global CSS

-We provide a custom implementation of the class name generator for Material-UI needs:
+We provide a custom implementation of the class name generator for React-Material needs:
 [`createGenerateClassName()`](#creategenerateclassname-options-class-name-generator).
 As well as the option to make the class names **deterministic** with the `dangerouslyUseGlobalCSS` option.
 When turned on, the class names will look like this: